apollographql/graphql-subscriptions/README.md

 }
 ````

+Note that `resolve` methods execute *after* `subscribe`, so if the code in `subscribe` depends on a
+manipulated payload field, you will need to factor out the manipulation and call it from both `subscribe`
+and `resolve`.

 ### Usage with callback listeners

 Your database might have callback-based listeners for changes, for example something like this: